-- In the first section it is described the IoT ecosystem's scope, the objectives of the deliverable, the structure of the deliverable and the relation with other tasks and Work Packages in the ECF4CLIM project. - In the second section we demonstrate pilot sites that will take part in the ECF4CLIM project as well as the data requirements that will address to the project. - The third chapter includes the hardware and the software specifications of one of the main components of the IoT ecosystem, the IoT gateway, in addition it is documented the Cloud where all the available data are processed before reaching the ECF4CLIM database, IoT Cloud.
+- In the first section it is described the IoT ecosystem's scope, the objectives of the deliverable, the structure of the deliverable and the relation with other tasks and Work Packages in the ECF4CLIM project. - In the second section we demonstrate pilot sites that will take part in the ECF4CLIM project as well as the data requirements that will address to the project.

+- The third chapter includes the hardware and the software specifications of one of the main components of the IoT ecosystem, the IoT gateway, in addition it is documented the Cloud where all the available data are processed before reaching the ECF4CLIM database, IoT Cloud.
 These two components are the main part of the IoT ecosystem solution.
-Finally, they are listed the applications that will facilitate the deployment of the solutions and foster the engagement of the teachers in terms of the ECF4CLIM project. - In the next chapter, we analyze the steps that were implemented finalize the list of the IoT equipment that will be installed to the pilot sites.
-This IoT equipment will be proposed to match each building's specifications and to acquire the preferable data to the IoT Cloud. - Finally, in the last section describes the next steps that will be presented in the updated deliverable.
+Finally, they are listed the applications that will facilitate the deployment of the solutions and foster the engagement of the teachers in terms of the ECF4CLIM project. - Following two services that were introduced in the first version of the deliverable, are further described in detailed, with their specifications, since they are closer to their final version. - The updated version also includes the information about the services that are responsible for the secure and constant data transmission between the IoT Cloud and the ECF4CLIM platform. - In the next chapter, we analyze the steps that were implemented finalize the list of the loT equipment that will be installed at the pilot sites.
+This loT equipment will be proposed to match each building's specifications and to acquire the preferable data for the loT Cloud. - In the seventh chapter are listed the obstacles that were faced in the first five installations and the actions that were taken in order to troubleshoot those issues. - Finally, the last section describes the next steps that will be presented in the updated deliverable.